 Why residents choose to follow this career path

 There are many reasons why one would choose this career path.
 The field allows continuity of care and established relationships with patients, offers training in procedures and medication management, and provides a predictable work schedule with minimal nights or weekends.

 How do I know if this path is right for me?

 Knowing whether the path to pain medicine is right for you is both a personal and professional decision.
 To determine if it is the correct path, one should engage in activities related to pain medicine, such as rotations and research.

-Being dual board certified in Pain Management and Emergency Medicine is a relatively new pathway that allows for a variety of clinical practice.
-Some graduates may practice both Emergency Medicine and Pain Management, while other may choose individual practice in either specialty.
+Being dual-board-certified in pain management and emergency medicine is a relatively new pathway that allows for a variety of clinical practice.
+Some graduates may practice both EM and pain management, while others may choose individual practice in either specialty.